hashicorp/terraform-provider-aws/docs/data-handling-and-conversion.md

 # Data Handling and Conversion

-_Please Note: This documentation is intended for Terraform AWS Provider code developers.
-Typical operators writing and applying Terraform configurations do not need to read or understand this material._

 The Terraform AWS Provider codebase bridges the implementation of a [Terraform Plugin](https://www.terraform.io/plugin/how-terraform-works) and an AWS API client to support AWS operations and data types as Terraform Resources.
 Data handling and conversion is a large portion of resource implementation given the domain specific implementations of each side of the provider.
 The first where Terraform is a generic infrastructure as code tool with a generic data model and the other where the details are driven by AWS API data modeling concepts.
 This guide is intended to explain and show preferred Terraform AWS Provider code implementations required to successfully translate data between these two systems.

 At the bottom of this documentation is a [Glossary section](#glossary), which may be a helpful reference while reading the other sections.